King Bees (band)

-The King Bees was an American New York-based rhythm and blues musical group of the 1960s.
-The Kingbees were formed around 1964.
+The King Bees were an American New York-based rhythm and blues musical group of the 1960s.

-The King Bees were Danny Kortchmar (credited as Danny Kootch) (guitar), Joel O'Brien (drums), Dickie Frank (bass) and John McDuffy (vocals and organ).
+The King Bees were formed around 1964, and consisted of Danny Kortchmar (credited as Danny Kootch) (guitar), Joel O'Brien (drums), Dickie Frank (bass) and John McDuffy (vocals and organ).
 They released three singles on RCA Records.

 After the group disbanded, Kortchmar and O'Brien met again in the Flying Machine, fronted by then-unknown James Taylor, and were later to reunite in Jo Mama.
-In 2003, after O'Brien's death, they had a memorial where Kortchmar and Frank played.